-Jessica Cheung comes to UC Berkeley as a C3 fellow from Middlebury College, where she is currently a rising senior English major.
+Jessica Cheung currently attends Middlebury College, where she majors in English.
 She is interested in gender in early modern period plays.
-Her latest thesis project involves examination of the feminine ideal in scripts new and old: tracing the lineage of a modern cinematic trope to its Petrarchan origins.
-When she is not nose-deep in books, she is tuned to her local public radio station.
-Past journalism projects have allowed her to host a comedy podcast in Queens, make coffee for Francisco Ford Coppola at NPR, and get published in the New York Times.
+Jessica’s thesis project examines the feminine ideal in scripts new and old, tracing the lineage of a modern cinematic trope to its Petrarchan origins.
+When she is not nose-deep in books, Jessica is tuned in to her local, public radio station.
+Past journalism projects have allowed her to host a comedy podcast in Queens, make coffee for Francisco Ford Coppola at NPR, and publish in the New York Times.

 Research Project: “The Female Death Imperative: Why the Figure of the Beloved Must Die”

 Noraida Colon, originally from Queens, NY, is a rising senior at Amherst College.
 As a Sociology major, she is interested in urban sociology, education, race/ethnicity, and immigration.
 This summer, she hopes to explore the ways in which bilingual education impacts identity formation in Latino youths.
 Outside of the classroom, Noraida is a student leader through the Amherst College Center for Community Engagement.
 She tutors elementary school girls and is a member of two dance groups.

 Research Project: “Desegregating the ‘Paper City’: Puerto Rican Political Action within the Colonial Context”

 Manuel (Felipe) DaCosta is a student at Wesleyan University, where he is completing a degree in Sociology and Latin American Studies.
 Through the Mellon Mays Undergraduate Fellowship Program, he investigates cultural formations of memory in response to violence, with particular attention to Colombia’s battle against narcoterrorism in the 1980s and 90s.
 Felipe will turn this research into a senior thesis that examines this subject through various media forms.